For a road trip to Cairns, is it cheaper to hire a campervan or to hire a car and stay at backpackers? We're 2 adults + 2 kids.

 Yes I agree with evilpandas and would have to say "Are you insane wanting to drive from Sydney to Cairns?"
 It is so far, such a long way and there are bits of the drive that are quiet boring.
 I would suggest perhaps drive Sydney to Brisbane and stop at the beaches all along the coast and then fly to Cairns or if you want to do a bit of a drive then fly to Townsville and drive from there to Cairns

-Suzi over 9 years ago
+Suzi almost 10 years ago

 Hey @evilpandas and @swatral - agreed that you need to allow enough time to do this and enjoy it!
 But don't put someone off and call them insane.